 ?functionname).
 There are now vignettes documenting just about everything you can do as well.

 I’m happy to receive bug reports, suggestions, questions, and (most of all) contributions to fix problems and add features.
 I prefer you use the Github issues system over trying to reach out to me in other ways.
 Pull requests for contributions are encouraged.
+If you are considering writing up a bug fix or new feature, please check out the contributing guidelines.

 Please note that this project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its terms.